jannicz/ng-svg-icon-sprite/README.md

 # SVG icon sprite package for Angular 7

-This [npm module](https://www.npmjs.com/package/ng-svg-icon-sprite) in Angular package format provides both a solution for generating SVG sprites and a component for including them.
+This [library](https://www.npmjs.com/package/ng-svg-icon-sprite) in Angular package format provides both a solution for generating SVG sprites and a component for including them.

-## Updating to >=1.1
+## Updating to >1.1

 The support of the native package format brought breaking changes in 1.1, to update from <= 1.0 please do: